kjetilv/dropwizard-configstack/README.md

 Dropwizard's config support already does much of this - except stacks - but not in ways that combine easily.

+Is this an opinionated bundle?
+Well, yes, it might have opinions on how to organize your config, but not that many, I would argue, and I don't think it holds any extreme views.
+Hopefull most people should be able to reason with it.

 ## Simple usage

 This is a Dropwizard bundle, so you know how to use it already.